Kate Banazi was born in London and studied at Central St Martins.

 She currently lives in Sydney, Australia.

-Her work is experimental, intuitive and often playful, with bold colour and graphic elements a key reference.
+Her work is experimental, intuitive and often playful, with bold colour and linear elements a key reference.
+Repetition and ritual, science and colour theory hold great interest and are often referenced in her work with elements exploring heritage and familial ties.

 She celebrates the subtle variations of serigraph printing, exploring the layering of colour and graphic elements alongside linear grid structures and hand drawn forms.